Synternet/syntropy-devops-integrations/ipfs-terraform-ansible/README.md

 # Bootstrap the IPFS nodes

-A private IPFS swarm network needs to provide a list of peers to bootstrapping nodes.
+A private IPFS swarm network needs to provide a list of peers to the bootstrap nodes (`ipfs1`, `ipfs6`, and `ipfs11`).
 Run the `configure_peers.yaml` playbook to add the peers to the bootstrap lists of the bootstrap nodes.

 ```
 ansible-playbook configure_peers.yaml -i inventory -vv